Understand Your CarVeto Certificate:

 Need more information on written-off cars?

-Resource: More information discussing insurance write off categories
+Resource: More information discussing Insurance Write Off Categories

-Mileage Discrepency - Including Rollbacks
+Mileage Discrepancy - Including Rollbacks

-Mileage problems including car clocking
+Mileage problems and car clocking

-Mileage alerts occur in two circumstances:
+Mileage alerts occur in three circumstances:

 - The vehicle odometer developed a fault or breakage and was legitimately replaced